Trauma Resiliency Model Thailand Therapy

 TRM Therapy at The Dawn Rehab in Thailand

-The trauma resiliency model is part of the holistic set of treatments available at The Dawn, and can be used in combination of other forms of therapy.
+Our Thailand trauma resiliency model program is part of the holistic set of treatments available at The Dawn, and can be used in combination of other forms of therapy.
 At The Dawn best drug rehab in Thailand, we provide complete personal support throughout the period of recovery, using fully qualified therapists and medical staff who are on call 24 hours a day.

 Our 1:1 client-to-staff ratio lets us offer personalised care in a comfortable environment.
 For more information about how we can help you or a loved one recover from a traumatic experience, contact The Dawn today.